truwl/rna_workflow_master/README.md

 * Once all this prep is done and you have a human, unaligned bam file of all the sequence for a sample process it using the `rna_master` pipeline

 ## Install
-All of these pipelines requre an install of java (1.8+) and a download of cromwell to run.
+All of these pipelines require an install of java (1.8+) and a download of cromwell to run.
 To install java run.
 On most computer this should be installed by default.
 If not:
  * sudo yum install java-1.8.0-openjdk